BitPoet/PoetSaml2/README.md

 ## Status

-alpha - please do not use in production environments
+very alpha - please do not use in production environments.
+Even in dev enviroments, make sure to backup your database and files before installing PoetSaml2.

 ## Requirements